rjshap/AutoSharesAPI/user-guide/etna-trader-mobile/price-alerts-view.md

 ### Introduction

-The fourth tab of ETNA Trader Mobile — **Price Alerts** — is responsible for displaying the trader's price alerts.
+The fourth tab of AutoShares Mobile — **Price Alerts** — is responsible for displaying the trader's price alerts.
 A price alert is a scheduled notification that will go off when the specified target price is reached for a specific security.
 For example, if you want to be notified when the price of the Netflix stock reaches $500, you can create a price alert for the stock with the following condition: `>= 500`.

-Price alerts are shared between all platforms of ETNA Trader, meaning all alerts created in the mobile apps will function in the web terminal and vice versa.
+Price alerts are shared between all platforms of AutoShares, meaning all alerts created in the mobile apps will function in the web terminal and vice versa.

 ### Creating a New Price Alert